 Best for rock pooling

 Porthpean, Porthluney, Pendower, Castle Beach (Falmouth) and Treyarnon Bay are some of the best beaches for exploring rock pools.
 Nanny Pat spent a day on the beach with her family and rock pooling guru Heather Buttivant.
-You can find out what they discovered in her blog post.
+Read her blog post to find out what they discovered.

 Best for surfing/bodyboarding

-You’ll usually find the best surf on the north coast from Porthtowan up to Padstow – Perranporth, Watergate Bay and Fistral are renowned surfs spots.
+You’ll find some the best surf on the north coast – Godrevy, Perranporth, Watergate Bay and Fistral are renowned surfs spots.
 Depending on wind direction and swell conditions you might also find decent waves on some south coast beaches, such as Gorran Haven, Hemmick and Vault beaches.

 For more information on beaches in Cornwall, take a look at the Visit Cornwall Beach Guide.